Princetimber/Project/DomainController/ADDSConfigurations/help.md

     The name of the resource group in Azure where the key vault is located.
   ##### PARAMETER secretName
     The name of the secret in the key vault that contains the safe mode administrator password.
+  #### PARAMETER SiteName
+    The name of the site where the new domain controller will be located.
+This is set to 'Default-First-Site-Name' by default.
+  ####  PARAMETER DomainAdminSecretName
+    The name of the secret in the key vault that contains the domain administrator password.
+  ####  PARAMETER DomainAdminUser
+    The username of the domain administrator.
   ##### PARAMETER Force
     This is a switch parameter that forces the operation to continue without prompting for confirmation.
 ### NOTES